-Remember, cases come annealed enough to accommodate the moderate up-down working of repeated firings and resizings.
-Below the neck, on the shoulder and upper body, the softness from annealing fades gradually to the hardness range of the lower body and base.
+Remember, cases come annealed enough to accommodate the moderateup-down working of repeated firings and resizing Below the neck, on the shoulder and upper body, the softness from annealing fades gradually to the hardness range of the lower body and base.

 The farther down the case it’s necessary to reshape it, the more it needs further annealing.
 Shortening a case so drastically that part of the shoulder or the upper body becomes the new case neck always requires annealing to make the originally harder shoulder or upper body soft enough to be a good case neck.
 If this shortening of the case also includes necking the old shoulder or upper body radically up or down, annealing that portion of the case becomes more critical to long case life and good performance.

-Neck annealing is often advisable, if not necessary, whenever you form a case neck to another caliber, as handloaders of most wildcat cartridges know.
+Neck Annealing is often advisable, if not necessary, whenever you form a case neck to another caliber, as Hand loaders of most wildcat cartridges know.
 But we often form cases for one factory cartridge into the shape of another factory cartridge to make a custom case.
 This re-forming cold-works the brass, making it harder and more brittle.
 Annealing softens the neck, to offset the cold-working and to retain the resilience of softer brass.
-If the neck is to stay the same, but the body is to be blown out, annealing usually isn’t necessary unless the expansion of the body is radical.
+If the neck is to stay the same, but the body is to be blown out, annealing usually it is not’t necessary unless the expansion of the body is radical.

-The body, once you’ve expanded it, doesn’t have to be expanded again.
+The body, once you’You Have expanded it, does not’t have to be expanded again.
 But the neck gets worked up and down with every firing and resizing.
-The expanded body isn’t stretched tight over anything, either.
+The expanded body is not’t stretched tightover anything, either.
 But the neck of a loaded case is stretched tight over a bullet.
-It’s under a stress that doesn’t affect the hardness of the brass in the shoulder or the body.
+It’s under a stress that does not’t affect the hardness of the brass in the shoulder or the body.

-You can re-form new brass that’s never been sized or loaded, without having to anneal it (the factory annealing is enough), if forming it to the new shape doesn’t work the neck (or neck and shoulder) drastically, or you’re re-forming only the annealed area of the case (the neck, or the neck and shoulder).
+You can re-form new brass that’s never been sized or loaded, without having to anneal it (the factory annealing is enough), if forming it to the new shape does not’t work the neck (or neck and shoulder)drastically, or you’re re-forming only the annealed area of the case (the neck, or the neck and shoulder).

 How To Anneal

-Proper annealing seems so ticklish, some handloading experts flatly advise against it.
+Proper annealing seems so ticklish, some hand loading experts flatly advise against it.
 But they’re usually not wildcatters, so they get along with factory brass and see annealing only as a means of restoring resiliency to the necks of tired cases.
-Also, too much of what has long been printed about annealing has sired a family of false ideas that have led handloaders to ruin a lot of good brass by too much or too little annealing.
-Buying new ready-formed brass isn’t always a practical option, even for some well-known factory cartridges.
+Also, too much of what has long been printed about annealing has sired a family of false ideas that have led hand loaders to ruin a lot of good brass by too much or too little annealing.
+Buying new ready-formed brass is not’t always a practical option, even for some well-known factory cartridges.
 It’s almost never an option for the fellow who loads wildcat or obsolete cartridges.

 But the neck is easy to over anneal, too.
 Get it too hot, which makes it too soft, and it’s too weak to grip the bullet as tightly as it should.